TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/SettingUpTypo3Ddev.rst

 It is recommended to run tasks such as :bash:`composer install` etc. via the :ref:`runTests.sh <runTests_sh>` script.
 We provide the direct commands in some places - in case there is good reason to run the commands directly.
-But, if you need the direct commands, you are encouraged to check look them up yourself using the instructions in :ref:`run-tests-directly-without-docker`.
+But, if you need the direct commands, you are encouraged to look them up using the instructions in :ref:`run-tests-directly-without-docker`.

 .. tabs::